Suger

 USERUse the agent in conversations

-VIEWERView the agent’s details but cannot start conversations with it
+VIEWERView the agent’s details where supported, but cannot start conversations with it

 To share an agent: